Montana — Hosted Expedition

 Who This Trip Suits

-This expedition is particularly well suited to anglers who appreciate:
+This expedition is designed for anglers who value:

 • small groups and private accommodation

-Guests do not need to be expert fly fishers, but they should be comfortable travelling internationally and spending full days on the water.
+You do not need to be an expert, but you should be comfortable fishing full days and travelling internationally.

 Hear It from Our Clients

 “The trip was exceptionally well planned and executed.
-Fishing across three regions felt like separate adventures, yet it all ran seamlessly.
-The pacing — several days fishing, then a move day — worked perfectly and made the whole experience feel effortless.”
+Fishing across three regions felt like separate adventures, yet it all ran seamlessly.”

 — Rod

-“Every detail was looked after — from pre-trip planning through to the fishing, accommodation, catering and support during the trip.
-You’re able to focus entirely on the fishing and enjoy the experience, knowing everything else is taken care of.”
+“Every detail was taken care of — from planning through to the fishing, accommodation, and support during the trip.
+You’re able to focus entirely on the fishing.”

 — Craig